[Last Updated On: February 21, 2023]

 Finally, to successfully operationalize the upgrade rollout, an equipment downtime analysis can be utilized to plan workflows, manage budgets and organize resources.

-Production downtime tracking software can help you automatically track machine and frontline worker status, allowing you to have one source of truth for your data.
+Production downtime tracking software or OEE monitoring technology can help you automatically track machine and frontline worker status using downtime tagging, allowing you to have one source of truth for your data.
 That way you can get an easy, quick read on downtime so there’s no mystery or outstanding questions on losses.
-Downtime events can be customized and labeled with all of the key information such as: downtime reason, length, shift, line, machine and product being produced.
+Downtime events can be customized and labeled with all of the key information such as: downtime length, shift, line, machine and product being produced.

 Downtime tagging is the process of tagging periods of downtime in your production line and categorizing them according to the reason they are down.
 An example of downtime tagging is Raven’s IoT/edge devices that enable operators to ‘tag’ specific instances in their workday timeline such as: lack of production materials, no operator on the floor and equipment maintenance.

 Designed by experienced manufacturers, Raven combines and analyzes data from machines and operators to provide a meaningful timeline of events — accounting for 100% of production time and losses.
-Smart devices placed on your lines, replace pen-and-paper tasks and help operators tag the exact reason for downtime and inefficiencies, with the touch of a button — and only when machines can’t give you the answers.
+Smart devices placed on your lines, replace pen-and-paper tasks and help operators tag the exact reason for downtime and inefficiencies, with the touch of a button.